vinhadelli/dollardollar/README.md

 - `flask db migrate`
 - `flask db upgrade`

+If you wish to reset the database
+- 'Python reset.py'

 ## 🌟 Why DollarDollar?

 Born from a desire to move beyond restrictive financial tracking platforms, this app empowers users with: